 If not a real car collector with the Elan, when did I become a collector?

 That would be when I bought my second Acura NSX in 2003.
 The purchase of my 1997 NSX, was sort of a fluke because I knew very little about NSX’s, other than I loved the lines and that I saw so few of them.
+I recently wrote about this experience here.
 But in the 15 months I owned and drove it, I absolutely fell in love with the car.
 It was just incredible.
 The handling was awesome, the view of the road for the driver and the fact that everything worked, all the time, was amazing.
 But the only reason I had purchased it was that the waiting list for the car I wanted, the 2001 BMW M5, was so long, the dealer offered to sell me the NSX as a temporary ride, promising to take it back in trade on good terms when the M5 arrived.
 When I turned the NSX back into the dealer and picked up my new BMW and drove it home, while excited about my new awesome beast of a car, I sensed I’d made a mistake, and I was right.

 Three years later the M5 had only 7,500 miles on it, my wife was afraid to drive it and I was fed up with super lousy mileage.
 So, I went looking for another NSX and found a brand new 2002 model and traded the M5 for it.
 And it was yellow, my favorite car color, so all was right with the world.
 But I didn’t really “need” the NSX and the Lotus was already an “extra” car, so I suspect that is when I’d subconsciously moved to “car collector.”